 The best Amazon Black Friday deals you can shop today, including a sale on gift cards

-Black Friday is finally here, which means most retailers have started their Black Friday sales.
-And Amazon is no exception -- the online retail giant has a ton of great Black Friday deals you can shop right now.
+Black Friday 2021 is finally here.
+Most retailers have started their Black Friday sales and Amazon is no exception.
+The online retail giant has a ton of great Black Friday deals you can shop right now.

 On Black Friday 2021, you can find deals and deep discounts on Alexa-ready Amazon devices, kitchen appliances, Chromebooks, 4K televisions, streaming devices, the hottest toys of 2021 and more.
 Even Amazon gift cards are on sale.